Győröcske

 Győröcske is a small village in Szabolcs-Szatmár-Bereg county, in the Northern Great Plain region of eastern Hungary.
+It is next to the Slovak border (at Malé Trakany) and near the Ukrainian border (at Chop and Solomonovo) and was part of Ung county before the Treaty of Trianon.

 Geography

 It covers an area of 2.08 km2 and has a population of 124 people (2013 estimate).